control8r/midimonster-homepage/site/download.rst

 		<h2>Next steps</h2>

-	For more information how to configure and details you can find over here
+	For more information how to configure and use, see

 	.. container:: flex-mobile-algn-vert flex-tablet-desktop-algn-horiz centered flex-with-line-between